H3AR7B3A7/DesignPatterns/OtherMentionables.md

 For this reason we should favor composition over inheritance.
 Instead of inheriting from an object we can add it as a private field.
 We can provide a public 'view' method to return the field to compare the object with instances of its member type.

+## Caching
+We can cache a value when the cost of computing it is significant, to prevent repeating the computation.

+## Reflection
+Reflection is not so much a code structure as it is an API, but because it is mentioned a couple of times in this repository there is an example of it too.
+It is used to examine or modify the behavior of methods, classes, interfaces at runtime.
+The required classes for reflection are provided under java.lang.reflect package.
+Reflection gives us information about the class to which an object belongs and also the methods of that class which can be executed by using the object.
+We can use it to invoke methods at runtime irrespective of the access specifier used with them.